 ASSISTIVE TECHNOLOGY SERVICES: The Technology-Related Assistance for Individuals with Disabilities Act provides a legal definition of assistive technology services as “…any service that directly assists an individual with a disability in the selection, acquisition, or use of an assistive technology device”.
 Examples of assistive technology services include:

-As a specific example, the New England Assistive Technology Marketplace run by the Connecticut Institute for the Blind, Oak Hill (www.ciboakhill.org/) is an assistive technology and equipment restoration center.
+As a specific example, the Neat Center run by Oak Hill (https://assistivetechnology.oakhillct.org/) is an assistive technology and equipment restoration center.
 The center serves all ages and all disabilities, and can be used by consumers, their families, and the professionals who work with people with disabilities.
-Also, donated assistive devices are restored and made available through vendors at lower cost than a new item.
+Also, donated assistive devices are restored and made available through vendors at a lower cost than a new item.